SixArm/mast-cell-help/topics/bradycardia/index.md

 # Bradycardia

-Bradycardia is a medical term used to describe an abnormally slow heart rate, typically defined as a resting heart rate of less than 60 beats per minute (BPM) in adults.
+Bradycardia means an abnormally slow heart rate, typically a resting heart rate of less than 60 beats per minute (BPM) in adults.

 **Key aspects**:

-* **Normal Physiological Variations**: In some individuals, a heart rate below 60 BPM may be normal, especially in well-trained athletes or during deep sleep.
+* **Normal Physiological Variations**: A heart rate below 60 BPM may be normal, especially in well-trained athletes, or during deep sleep, or older people.

-* **Aging**: As people get older, it's not uncommon for the heart's natural pacemaker, the sinoatrial (SA) node, to slow down, leading to a lower resting heart rate.

 * **Medications**: Some medications, particularly those used to treat high blood pressure and certain heart conditions, can slow the heart rate as a side effect.